chleibig/disease-detection/README.md

-Code for the project and manuscript on **Disease detection with uncertainty information from deep neural networks**
+Code for the project and manuscript on **Disease detection with uncertainty information from deep neural networks** @ZEISS Vision Science Lab